abyss411/abyss411/README.md

 - 👋 Hi, my name is Anton, but everybody call me bashka.
-- 👀 I’m interested in music, game development and programming in general
+- 👀 I’m interested in programming and music
-- 🌱 I’m currently learning .NET, C# and Unity
+- 🌱 I’m currently learning Flutter and Dart

 <!---
-abyss411/abyss411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+bashka411/bashka411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->